Antoine Awad

-Antoun Hani Awad (أنطوان هاني عوض; born 3 October 2002), also known as Anthony Awad or more commonly Tony Awad (توني عوض), is a Jordanian-Canadian professional footballer who plays as a goalkeeper for Jordanian Pro League club Al-Ahli.
+Antoun Hani Awad (أنطون هاني عوض; born 3 October 2002), also known as Anthony Awad or most commonly Tony Awad (طوني عوض), is a Jordanian-Canadian professional footballer who plays as a goalkeeper for Jordanian Pro League club Al-Ramtha.

 Early life

 Raised in Amman and Oakville, Awad went through the Amman FC youth academy in 2012.

 He was also a part of Oakville SC's youth setup.
 He participated in the Canadian Premier League tryouts at Forge FC, where he progressed to the final stages.

 University career

 Waterloo Warriors

 On 17 December 2019, the Waterloo Warriors soccer program recruited Awad to their class of 2020.
 He would play 4 games during the Fall 2021 season.

 Concordia Stingers

 On 10 August 2022, Awad would transfer to the Concordia Stingers soccer program, where he would be eligible to compete in conference play in 2023 per U Sports transfer requirements.

 He was noted for having a nine-save shutout for Concordia against the McGill Redbirds.

-On 13 February 2025, Awad went on trial with League of Ireland Premier Division club Derry City.